mikepmorgan/run_analysis.R/CodeBook.md

 # Code Book

-##Base Assumptions
-*User has downloaded the UCI Data Set and Unzipped the Data
+##Base Assumption: User has downloaded the UCI Data Set and Unzipped the Data into their WD.

 ###Copying and pasting the script into R will result in the following steps being performed: